Skieriya/Fluid-dynamics-based-image-representation/README.md

 **Fluid Dynamics based image representation**

+# Why i did this?

+Most images are encoded as pixel data, this project explores a novel way to represent images using Fluid Dynamics Simplest analogy to understand this is how a water flows if you pour it on the image

 This project explores a new way to represent images by simulating **fluid flow over pixel structures**.
 Instead of directly feeding pixels into neural networks, images are converted into **fluid disturbance patterns** using a Navier–Stokes simulation.